-Therefore, and appeals which involve the retrospective disclosure of mitigating circumstances would need to demonstrate why an earlier disclosure was not made.
+Therefore, any appeals which involve the retrospective disclosure of mitigating circumstances would need to demonstrate why an earlier disclosure was not made.

 Appeals should normally be accompanied by independent, third party evidence of the mitigating circumstances or administrative errors upon which the appeal is based.
 It is your responsibility to submit all evidence by the deadline for your appeal, and to have certified translations undertaken, where appropriate.

 SCA may refuse to forward (filter) an appeal where:

 (a) The appeal has not be made on the correct form, or the form is incomplete;